torvalds/linux/Documentation/networking/snmp_counter.rst

   IpExtOutOctets                  84                 0.0
   IpExtInNoECTPkts                1                  0.0

-The Linux server sent an ICMP Echo packet, so IpOutRequests, IcmpOutMsgs, IcmpOutEchos and IcmpMsgOutType8 were increased 1.
+The GNU/Linux server sent an ICMP Echo packet, so IpOutRequests, IcmpOutMsgs, IcmpOutEchos and IcmpMsgOutType8 were increased 1.
 The server got ICMP Echo Reply from 8.8.8.8, so IpInReceives, IcmpInMsgs, IcmpInEchoReps and IcmpMsgInType0 were increased 1.
 The ICMP Echo Reply